-This page is designed to provide our supporters, donors, the business community, and the general public about the ACLU of Texas’ work to block these voter suppression bills, and to provide dynamic updates as bills move through the special session.
+This page is designed to provide our supporters, donors, the business community, and the general public about the ACLU of Texas’ work to fight voter suppression.
 Please bookmark and check this page regularly for updates and the latest media coverage.

-The Latest Updates on Voter Suppression Legislation in Texas
+The Latest Updates on Voter Suppression in Texas

 - July 10: View our joint press release with the Bail Project on Hervis Rogers' release from jail on $100,000 bail.